Biogas: Another Part of the Sustainability Picture3 min read

 Lastly, CNGs that work with Constellation to make renewable natural gas available as vehicle fuel can become eligible for renewable vehicle fuel credits such as Renewable Identification Numbers (RINS) in the Renewable Fuel Standard program, a federal initiative to expand the nation’s renewable fuels sector, and other state-level credits such as California’s Low Carbon Fuel Standard.
 RNG and natural gas usually flow together within the pipeline, making RINS the primary means for tracking biofuel production and showing the EPA that obligated parties are meeting annual quotas.

 The evolving sustainable energy market provides opportunities for Constellation to offer more simplified solutions to customers in an increasingly complex environment.
-Stay tuned and subscribe to our future communications about ways to meet your business’ sustainability goals by visiting www.constellation.com/subscribe.
+Learn more about renewable gas by visiting our website at www.constellation.com/RNG.